Prescriptions

 Collecting Control Drugs

 If anyone is coming to collect prescribed controlled drugs from the surgery either for themselves or on behalf of someone else they will need to adhere to the legal requirement of bringing photo ID of the person collecting them.
-They will also need to be collected before 12:00 or after 14:00.
+They will also need to be collected before 12:00 noon or after 2:00pm.

 HRT repeat prescription prepayment certificate